-Choubak, M. & Safdar, S. (in press).
-The Elephant in the toom: The often neglected relevance of speciesism in bias towards ethnic minorities and immigrants Research and scholarship selected from the 24th Congress of the International Association for Cross-Cultural Psychology.
-Guelph, Canada.
-Accessed via www.iaccp.org
+Choubak, M. & Safdar, S. (2020).
+The elephant in the room: The often neglected relevance of speciesism in bias towards ethnic minorities and immigrants.
+In S. Safdar, C. Kwantes, & W. Friedlmeier (Eds.), Wiser world with multiculturalism: Proceedings from the 24th Congress of the International Association for Cross-Cultural Psychology. https://scholarworks.gvsu.edu/iaccp_papers/278

 Hosseini-Nezhad, S., Safdar, S., & Nguyen Luu, L.A.
 (2019).
 Longing for independence, yet depending on family support: A Qualitative analysis of psychosocial adaptation of Iranian international students in Hungary.
 International Journal of Higher Education, 8 (4).
 DOI: 10.5430/ijhe.v8n4p164

 Berger, R., Safdar, S., Spieß, E., Bekk, M. & Font, A. (2018).
 Acculturation of Erasmus Students: Using the Multidimensional Individual Difference Acculturation Model Framework.
 International Journal of Psychology, 1-11.
 DOI: 10.1002/ijop.12526

 Kosakowska-Berezecka, N., Safdar, S., Jurek, P., & Bhardwaj, G. (2018).
 Evaluations of men in domestic roles in Canada, Norway, Poland, & India.
 Journal of Men’s Studies, 26(2), 143-156.
 DOI: 10.1 177/10608265177734379